Hurricane Elsa: Northeast

 Wind gusts topped 70 mph in coastal New Jersey.
 A 2.1 ft storm surge was recorded in Atlantic City.
 Impacts were minimal.
 Reminiscent of Hurricane Isaias of early August 2020, more than five tornado warnings were in effect at the same time.
 As the storm came up the East Coast, at least 72 warnings were issued by the NWS, although most of them did not verify.
 Downed trees and power lines being damaged were reported.
 Two tornadoes in New Jersey on July 9 were confirmed; an EF1 tornado with 100 mph winds touched down in Woodbine around 2:40 am EST, and an EF0 tornado with 80 mph winds touched down in Little Egg Harbor Township around 3:33 am EST. Both tornadoes caused mainly damage to residences, outdoor furniture, and trees.
 On Long Island, a WeatherFlow site near Jones Beach picked up a 47 mph wind gust.
 Calverton saw a wind gust of 64 mph.
 A tree fell onto subway tracks in Brooklyn, halting train activity, though crews were able to remove it safely by the morning of July 9.
+The Oyster Bay branch of the Long Island Rail Road was suspended on July 9 due to fallen trees east of Roslyn.
 Sea Isle City recorded a gust of 79 mph.

 In Rhode Island, the Department of Environmental Management warned residents of rip currents even after Elsa became extratropical, due to higher tides.
 A High Rip Current Risk was placed in effect on July 10 until 8:00 p.m EDT of that day for all south-facing beaches.
-The New York City Triathlon, which was supposed to return for the first time since 2018. had to be scaled back to a Duathlon due to Elsa's impacts as tropical storm.
+In Connecticut, rainfall up to 2 in of rain fell, and flooding shut down the Gillette Castle State Park temporarily.
+The New York City Triathlon, which was supposed to return for the first time since 2018, had to be scaled back to a Duathlon due to Elsa's impacts as tropical storm.
 The swimming portion of the race was removed due to high levels of bacteria found in the Hudson River.
 A boat launch recreation area in Barkhamsted had to be closed because of Elsa's flooding.
 The lake had to be closed until July 11, due to high water levels and concerns for visitor safety.